 - The author discusses the four themes of learning a language: real language, integrated and whole language, a facilitating environment and a learning continuum.
 In this book, the author demonstrates the different types of assessment that go alongside these four themes.
 Here’s a quick snippet!

 - “Real Language is referring to language that has a realistic purpose.
 Students are learning the language for more reasons than just to please the teacher.”

 At a Glance: Don’t be misled by the fact that this book was written in 1998.
 This book still has tons to offer and is perfect for ESL teachers that are just starting out in the classroom.
-With a 4 out of 5 star review on Amazon, this book includes simple yet highly effective language activities that are engaging for kids of all ages.
+This book includes simple yet highly effective language activities that are engaging for kids of all ages.